lockss/lockss-rtd-manual/docs/upgrading/index.rst

    ..
 COMMENT LATESTVERSION

-   The first time 2.0-alpha6 is started after an upgrade from 2.0-alpha5, it may take several minutes before the system becomes available, while it re-indexes all previously archived content.
+   The first time 2.0-alpha6 is started after an upgrade from 2.0-alpha5, it may take a while before the system becomes available, while it reindexes all previously archived content.

+   If running ``scripts/upgrades/upgrade-to-alpha6`` above took more than a few seconds, this reindexing process may take prohibitively long.
+This performance issue will be addressed in the next release.
+If you do not need the content during alpha testing, you could delete it and skip this reindexing step; see FIXME.